unchase/Unchase.FluentPerformanceMeter/README.md

 Class name: Unchase.FluentPerformanceMeter.TestWebAPI.Controllers.PerformanceMeterController
 ```

-### <a name="SampleCustomExceptionHandler"></a> Add an Exception Handlers
+### <a name="SampleCustomExceptionHandler"></a> Adding Exception Handlers

-If you need to handle exceptions that may occur during the execution of a part of the method for which performance is watched, you need to add an Exception Handler as follows:
+If you need to handle exceptions that may occur during the execution of a part of the method for which performance is measured, you need to add an Exception Handler as follows:

 ```csharp
 using (var pm = PerformanceMeter<PerformanceMeterController>.StartWatching())